 Digital application of acquired patternmaking skills and an introduction to virtual 3D fitting techniques using Browzwear computerized patternmaking system.
-Students will digitally draft and fit personal fit slopers for use in future design studio courses.
+All eligible Fashion Design students will submit final garments to a jury panel of industry professionals to earn their place in the annual CREO fashion show.
 Prerequisite: FSH 160.
 Fee.